szymon-sawicki/cinema-app/README.md

 - searching movie by name
 - finding all movies from given genre

+Screenings service:

+- adding new screening with availability checking

 ## NEXT TASKS TO DO

-- write users validator and test of it
-- write tests of new domain objects
+- write some methods in screening service (searching of screening + ScreeningInfo view)
+- creating new ticket with seat reservation
+- Rest API